korbindeman/tachyon/README.md

 ### 🔐 Security Considerations

 - Uploads require a valid API key
-- File paths are validated and sandboxed (no traversal vulnerabilities)
+- File paths are validated and canonicalized (no traversal vulnerabilities)
-- Global rate limiting to prevent abuse
+- Rate limiting (🚧 WIP)
 - Download links are public by design — password protection is planned for sensitive files

 ---

 ### 🛠️ How I Use It

 I run the server on a Raspberry Pi 5 at home.
-It's integrated into my personal website at [korbin.co](https://korbin.co), where I serve files at routes like: korbin.co/files/abcde
+It's integrated into my personal website at [korbin.co](https://korbin.co), where I serve files with a frontend at routes like: korbin.co/files/abcde

 ---

+### ⚙️ Setup

+🚧 WORK IN PROGRESS

+---

-### 🚧 Planned
+### 🚧 Planned Features
 - Customizable link expiration time
 - Password protection for sensitive files
 - Support for multiple file uploads (auto zip)
 - Zip file contents info (for frontends)
+- More file storage options (e.g., cloud storage services)
 - Code quailty improvements:
-  - Unit tests
+  - Tests
-  - More file storage options (e.g., cloud storage services)

 ---